How Can I Manage My Diabetes?

 - Mark exercise machine controls with raised markings if possible

-- An arm cycle (pictured at left) can provide low impact aerobic exercise.
+- An arm cycle can provide low impact aerobic exercise.

 - Swimming is a good form of exercise if you have physical limitations or difficulty walking or running.
 Swim near the wall or use lane markers if you have vision loss.

 - Stand near a wall or chair to better orient yourself during aerobic exercise.

 - Use a talking pedometer.

 - Create large print or braille exercise records or use an accessible exercise phone app to track and record your progress.